Unity-Technologies/unity-cloud-asset-manager-for-blender/README.md

 4. Select a target organization and a project.
 If you don't have one, you can refer to the [create a new project guide](https://docs.unity.com/cloud/en-us/asset-manager/new-asset-manager-project).
 5. Ensure `<Create new asset>` option is selected in `Asset` dropdown.
-6. Enter the new asset name, description and tags.
+6. Enter the new asset name, description, collection and tags.
 As part of the upload process, this information will be assigned to the asset.
 > **Note**: To add multiple tags, simply separate them with a space in-between.
 7. Check `Embed textures` option to export fbx with textures.
 This will set path mode to `COPY`, otherwise it will be set to `AUTO`.
 8. Select **OK**.